 3. Expenses include one time professional charges of Rs.
 3514 lakhs for the year endedMarch 31 2017 towards consultation & advisory services to strengthen the company'sstrategic plans.

 REVIEW OF PERFORMANCE

-Your Company continues to focus on innovation reach expansion transit timeimprovements small towns (Tier-II and III) activation strengthening channels to enhancemarket share and strives to keep delivering beyond expectations of stakeholders.
+Your Company continues to focus on innovation reach expansion transit timeimprovements emerging towns (Tier-II III and IV) activation strengthening thedistribution channel to enhance reach and strives to keep delivering beyond theexpectations of all stakeholders.

 INTEREST ON DEBENTURES